-If there are no deficiencies after technical review, the application manager should proceed to make a permit decision of either permit approval or permit denial (Section IV or V).
+If there are no deficiencies after technical review, the application manager should proceed to make a permit decision (section IV.).

-If there are technical deficiencies that have not been resolved, continue to technical review - plan resubmittal (Section IIIB).
+If there are technical deficiencies, continue to technical review - plan resubmittal (Section IIIB).
 Generally, one technical deficiency voids the Permit Decision Guarantee timeframes.
-If the applicant does not respond within the 23 day timeframe, continue to technical review, no applicant response (Section IIIC).
+If the applicant does not respond within the 60 calendar day timeframe, continue to technical review, no applicant response (Section IIIC).